bruor/Apollo_m3u_to_strm/readme.md

 Create a subfolder named TV and another named Movies

-Create a file in the same folder as getstreams.py named movid_vod_urls.txt that contains the following line: https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/movies
+Create a file in the same folder as getstreams.py named movie_vod_urls.txt that contains the following line: https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/movies

 Create a file in the same folder as getstreams.py named tv_vod_urls.txt that contains the following lines: